Coneheads: Hierarchy Aware Attention: Background

 where $C\sum_j K(q_i, k_j) = 1$.
 In ``traditional'' dot product attention, which has generally superseded ``older'' attention methods such as Additive Attention and Multiplicative Attention \cite{bahdanau2014neural, luong2015effective},

 similarity is scored with a combination of cosine similarity and embedding magnitudes.

 Existing works have proposed replacing dot product attention to various degrees.
 A large body of works focus on efficiently computing dot product attention, such as with Random Fourier Features and low-rank methods \cite{peng2021random, wang2020linformer}.
 These methods generally perform worse than dot product attention, as they are approximations \cite{zheng2023efficient}.
 Some recent works, such as EVA attention, parameterize these approximations and effectively get a larger class of dot-product-esque attention methods \cite{zheng2023efficient}.
-EVA outperforms dot product attention, but at least on overlapping evaluation tasks, cone attention outperforms EVA \cite{zheng2023efficient}.
 Beyond this, \citet{tsai2019transformer} replace $K$ with compositions of classical kernels.
 Others extend dot product attention, such as by controlling the ``width'' of attention with a learned Gaussian distribution or by using an exponential moving average on inputs, although extensions do not usually depend on $K$ \cite{guo2019gaussian, ma2022mega}.
 Closer to our work, \citet{gulcehre2018hyperbolic} introduced hyperbolic distance attention, which defines $K(q_i, k_i) = \exp(-\beta \hdist(q_i, k_i) - c)$ where $\hdist$ is the hyperbolic distance, $\beta \in \mathbb{R}^+$, and $c \in \mathbb{R}$. $K$ can be interpreted as an analog of the distance from $q_i$ to $k_i$ on a latent tree.
 Finally, in an orthogonal direction, \citet{tay2021synthesizer} ignore token-token interactions and synthesize attention maps directly from random alignment matrices.
 Whether token-token interactions are actually needed is outside the scope of this work, and we compare cone attention accordingly.